John Aikin: Life

-He was born at Kibworth Harcourt, Leicestershire, England, son of Dr John Aikin, Unitarian divine, and received his elementary education at the Nonconformist academy at Warrington, where his father was a tutor.
-He studied medicine at the University of Edinburgh, and in London under Dr. William Hunter.
+He was born at Kibworth Harcourt, Leicestershire, England, son of John Aikin, Unitarian divine, and received his elementary education at the Nonconformist academy at Warrington, where his father was a tutor.
+He studied medicine at the University of Edinburgh, and in London under William Hunter.
 He practised as a surgeon at Chester and Warrington.
 Finally, he went to Leiden in Holland, earned an M.D. in 1780, and in 1784 established himself as a doctor in Great Yarmouth.

 In 1792, one of his pamphlets having given offence, he moved to London, where he practised as a consulting physician.
 He lived in Church Street, Stoke Newington.
 However, he concerned himself more with the advocacy of liberty of conscience than with his professional duties, and he began at an early period to devote himself to literary pursuits, to which his contributions were incessant.
 When Richard Phillips founded The Monthly Magazine in 1796, Aikin was its first editor.
 In conjunction with his sister, Anna Laetitia Barbauld, he published a popular series of volumes entitled Evenings at Home (6 vols, 1792–1795), for elementary family reading, which were translated into almost every European language.

 Works

 In 1798 Aikin retired altogether from medicine and devoted himself to literary undertakings such as his General Biography (10 vols, 1799–1815).
-His other work included Biographical Memoirs of Medicine in Great Britain (1780),The Arts of Life... described in a series of letters.
+His other work included Biographical Memoirs of Medicine in Great Britain (1780), The Arts of Life... described in a series of letters.
 For the instruction of young persons (1802, reprinted 1807), and The Lives of John Selden, Esq., and Archbishop Usher (1812).

 Apart from editing The Monthly Magazine (1796–1807) and Dodsley's Annual Register (1811–1815), Aikin produced a paper called The Athenaeum in 1807–1809, not to be confused with the well-known magazine The Athenaeum (1828–1921).